AUTOMCAS/AUTOMCAS/README.md

 **Dedicated to learning**

+- I am passionate about learning and I enjoy approaching new challenges as opportunities for self development.
-- I think learning and self development is one of the most important things in life.
-I have always enjoyed finding out about things and how they work and applying this practically.
+- I have always enjoyed finding out about things and how they work and applying this to creativly solve problems.
 - I enjoy sharing my knowledge and strategies with others.
-I get great satisfaction from helping others learn new things.
 - I recorded some of my experiences in my Makers learning journey [here](https://github.com/AUTOMCAS/learning_journey).

 **Plays well with others**

-- I have always enjoyed working with curious, intelligent and knowledgeable people to solve problems.
+- I enjoy working with curious, intelligent and knowledgeable people to solve problems.
 - Within a team I am equally happy working independently on a specific task or working closely with others to solve larger issues.
 - In my previous role and during group projects I find I often naturally fall into a position of leadership, planning and decision making.
-- As a senior Engineering technician I worked closely with a number of junior technicians, students and staff with a wide range of ages, backgrounds and abilities.
+- As a senior Engineering technician I worked closely with a number of junior technicians, students and staff with a diverse range of ages, backgrounds and abilities.
 - During group projects at Makers Academy I thoroughly enjoyed learning about and employing Agile methodologies.
 I found the iterative cycle of planning, implementation and reflection close to principles employed in engineering design and hugely beneficial to project development and enjoyment.

 **Management and organisation**

 - I value good planning, organisation and structure.
-- I have led the design and planning of small and large projects, the largest being the redesign of an entire engineering department of 3 workshops, a computing suite and 3 support rooms.
+- I have led the design and planning of small and large projects, the largest being the £100k redesign of an entire engineering department of 3 workshops, a computing suite and 3 support rooms.
 - Within a team or when working alone I enjoy creating diagrams and other supporting documents to help both in planning and as a communication aid.
-Planning diagrams: [Bowling challenge](https://raw.githubusercontent.com/AUTOMCAS/bowling-challenge/main/bowling-js-diagram.png), [Bank tech test](https://raw.githubusercontent.com/AUTOMCAS/bank_tech_test/main/diagram.png)
+Planning diagrams: [Bowling challenge](https://raw.githubusercontent.com/AUTOMCAS/bowling-challenge/main/bowling-js-diagram.png).
 - The TDD process and Object Oriented Programming fits right into my working ethos of systematic, clean and clear way of working through projects.

 **Problem solving and attention to detail**